 CFC Innovation in Fertility Preservation

 CHA Fertility Center is the global leader in fertility preservation– egg freezing and egg banking, some of the newest services in assisted reproductive technology (ART).
 In 2002, CHA Fertility Center established the world’s first publicly accessible egg freezing clinic right here in our current Los Angeles Southern California location for women wanting to freeze and store their eggs.
-With fertility preservation as a top priority, CFC made significant breakthroughs in egg freezing including innovating the “flash freezing” vitrification technique—now an industry standard used across all advanced fertility centers.
+With fertility preservation as a top priority, CFC made significant breakthroughs in egg freezing including innovating the “flash freezing” vitrification technique using grid technology—now an industry standard used across all advanced fertility centers.

 Why Egg Freezing / Egg Banking